Optimal approximating Markov chains for Bayesian inference

-Despite alternatives -- including variational Bayes approximations (\cite{attias1999inferring},\cite{wainwright2008graphical}), integrated nested Laplace approximations (\cite{rue2009approximate}), and approximate Bayesian computation (\cite{diggle1984monte}, \cite{marin2012approximate}), among others -- MCMC remains highly utilized among practitioners.
-To more easily apply MCMC in complex settings, it is common to approximate $\Krth$ with a kernel that is simpler or faster to sample from.
-One example is inference for Gaussian process models, bypassing $O(n^3)$ matrix inversion through approximations or reparametrization (\cite{banerjee2008gaussian}; \cite{banerjee2012efficient}; \cite{hughes2013dimension}).
-Another prevalent example is the use of Laplace or Gaussian approximations to obtain conditional conjugacy. \cite{guhaniyogi2014bayesian} proposes an algorithm that replaces some sampling steps with point estimates. \cite{korattikara2013austerity} approximate Metropolis-Hastings acceptance decisions using subsets of the data.
-It is also common to approximate intractable full conditionals by simpler distributions, with \cite{bhattacharya2010nonparametric} using a beta approximation, \cite{o2004bayesian} replacing the logistic with a $t$ distribution, and \cite{ritter92} discretizing.
+While being arguably the dominant algorithm for Bayesian inference, MCMC is computationally demanding when either $p$ (the dimension of $\X$) or $N$ (the number of observations) is large.
+To more easily apply MCMC in these cases, it is common to approximate $\P$ with a kernel that is simpler or faster to sample from.
+One example is inference for Gaussian process models, bypassing $O(N^3)$ matrix inversion through approximations \cite{banerjee2008gaussian,banerjee2012efficient,hughes2013dimension}.
+Some numerical results showing that accurate approximations can be achieved with low-rank approximations of the covariance matrix when the state space is discrete are given in \citet{johndrow2017coupling}.
+Another prevalent example is the use of Laplace or Gaussian approximations to conditional distributions. \citet{guhaniyogi2014bayesian} proposes an algorithm that replaces some sampling steps with point estimates. \citet{korattikara2014austerity} approximate Metropolis-Hastings acceptance decisions using subsets of the data.
+It is also common to approximate intractable full conditionals by simpler distributions, with \citet{bhattacharya2010nonparametric} using a beta approximation, \citet{o2004bayesian} replacing the logistic with a $t$ distribution, and \citet{ritter92} discretizing.

-While approximating $\Krth$ by $\Krthe$ is common, literature addressing convergence and approximation error of these algorithms is recent. \cite{pillai2014ergodicity} present perhaps the most complete treatment to date, utilizing the theoretical foundation in \cite{joulin2010curvature} to show error bounds in the Wasserstein topology under fairly general conditions.
-Their results are applied to the algorithm in \cite{korattikara2013austerity} and similar subsampling based algorithms. \cite{rudolf2015perturbation} show results under effectively the same conditions, but use Lyapunov functions to eliminate exit probability terms from the bounds in \cite{pillai2014ergodicity} that grow with $t$; the most recent version of \cite{pillai2014ergodicity} uses a similar approach. \cite{alquier2014noisy} provide results in a similar context, but focusing on bounding the error between the ergodic measures of the approximate and exact chains.
-Earlier references show error bounds for perturbations of uniformly ergodic chains (\cite{mitrophanov2005sensitivity}) and geometrically ergodic chains (\cite{ferre2013regular}, \cite{roberts1998convergence}; the latter focuses on perturbation resulting from numerical imprecision).
-Among these references, \cite{pillai2014ergodicity} has a substantial focus on implications of the theoretical results for parameter estimation.